Caledonian Isles

 With demand for the crossing to Arran seemingly ever-increasing, and faced with the threat of competition from a private operator, CalMac saw an opportunity to enhance services to Arran from the summer of 2005 by upgrading the Saturn to a Class III passenger certificate and using the youngest of the Streakers as second vessel on the busy tourist route.
 Caledonian Isles continued on her regular schedule and Saturn reappeared for the next five summers before the introduction of the Finlaggan allowed the trusty Isle of Arran to return to her old haunts and take up the secondary Arran role, partnering the very ship she was replaced by.

 Fast forward to December 2017 and it looked as though Caledonian Isles' days as the main Arran ferry were numbered.
-The new Glen Sannox took to the Clyde at Ferguson's yard amid much pomp and ceremony.
-She was hailed by the politicians as a world-saver for being dual-fuelled and was due to enter service in late summer 2018, relegating Caledonian Isles to second vessel, but 2 years on and at the time of writing (May 2020) the new ship is nowhere near completion.
-Caledonian Isles remains the main vessel after 27 years service.
+The new Glen Sannox took to the Clyde at Ferguson's yard, complete with the now-infamous painted windows and plywood funnels, amid much pomp and ceremony.
+She was hailed by the politicians as a world-saver for being dual-fuelled and was due to enter service in late summer 2018, relegating Caledonian Isles to second vessel, but it would be 7 years before she was finally completed.
+A quick Google search for 'ferries fiasco' will tell you all you need to know regarding the reasons for the lengthy fitting-out process.
+Throughout all that time Caledonian Isles continued to provide sterling service to Arran and Arran alone.

 Gallery